 Benidorm is one of the more accessible family destinations in Spain.
 Many areas are flat with smooth pavements, ramps, and lifts, especially along the seafront and in modern hotels.
 Public transport is accessible, and there are calm, less stimulating areas for children who may be sensitive to noise or crowds.
 With a little planning, families with additional needs often find Benidorm welcoming, practical, and easy to navigate.

-So, Is Benidorm Good for Families?
+So, Is Benidorm a family-friendly destination?

 When you look beyond the stereotypes, Benidorm makes a lot of sense for families.
 It’s safe, sunny, practical, and full of variety.
 With thoughtful planning, a family-friendly area, and flexible accommodation like Mara Boutique Apartments, it offers a holiday that feels genuinely enjoyable rather than hard work.